TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 #### Self restriction and limitation

   Before we get started, we need to lay down some ground rules.
-As we all know JavaScript is a dynamic language the restriction we have in other languages does not exist in JavaScript for example if you create an array of size `16` to be your buckets size, nothing stopping you from storing items at index `500`.
+JavaScript's dynamic nature of array allow us to insert and retrieve indexes that is outside our array size range.
+Example: if we create an array of size `16` to be our buckets size, nothing stopping us from storing items at index `500`.
 This defeats the purpose we are trying to demonstrate, so we need to put some self restriction to work around this.

   1. When you create a function that takes a hash code value and returns the bucket index, use this snippet before the function returns to make sure it's accessing inbound array indexes only.